 Snacks with Santa at the Bay Area Discovery Museum—Sausalito

 Families can sign up to get some devoted time with Santa at this fun event at the Bay Area Discovery Museum.
 30-minute time slots are available and include a festive snack.

 Santa at Nick’s Cove—Marshall

 Santa Claus arrives at Nick’s Cove by way of his trusty water sleigh (i.e. boat).
 He’ll set up shop in the Boat Shack with hot chocolate, treats and a free professional photographer so children and adults alike can pose for a photo with Santa overlooking Tomales Bay.
 Share the holiday cheer and bring a toy for their toy drive while you're there.

 23240 Highway 1

-A hidden gem, this family run nursery, which started in 1909, keeps up a holiday tradition with their annual Santa photo shoot.
-Professional photographer Robert J. Schroeder snaps pics of your little ones (pets welcome too!) and prints a free copy for your scrapbooks.
+A hidden gem, this family run nursery, which started in 1909, keeps up a holiday tradition with their annual Santa Cop photo shoot.
+A professional photographer snaps pics of your little ones (pets welcome too!) and prints a free copy for your scrapbooks.
 Held on the grounds of the West End Nursery, you’ll likely find a gift or two for your own bedecked halls.
 This event is free, but a toy or small donation for the Santa Cop program is encouraged.
-Santa is only there one day, but the holiday decorations are up all month!

 1938 Fifth Ave.